 The Canadian Federal Government has recently approved development of the Northern Gateway Pipeline.
 That approval, however, is contingent upon 209 conditions that Enbridge will have to meet to satisfy safety and environmental concerns, many of which must happen before construction can begin.
 You can read about those safety conditions here:…Continue

 Added by Chris on July 28, 2014 at 5:16pm — No Comments

 The Occupational Safety and Health Administration (OSHA) require workers to be free from any hazardous atmospheres.
 Respirators provide the protection against toxic substances in the workplace by reducing or eliminating them.
 OSHA’s Respirator Standard (29 CFR 1910.134) has “requirements for program administration, work site-specific procedures, respirator selection, employee training, fit…Continue

 Workplace accidents – this is quite a common term, even in this modern age, when all kinds of precautions are undertaken to prevent them.
-While some of these accidents are minor ones, such as tripping,…Continue
+While some of these accidents are minor ones, such as tripping, slipping, straining muscles and so on, some can be really serious, and even…Continue

 Added by Patrick Bell on July 24, 2014 at 4:43am — No Comments

 Medical billing is the process of submitting the medical bills of a patient by a hospital to the patient's insurance service provider.
 For example, most individuals are covered under some kind of a medical health insurance policy.
 This could either be State or some third party insurance coverage, but the process remains similar.
 Normally when a patient visits a hospital, his/her entire health related information is collected and this becomes the person's health record.
 This record is treated…Continue

 Added by John Robinson on July 17, 2014 at 5:25am — No Comments